THE KINNEY FAMILY OF IRISH LANE – HISTORY SUMMARY

 Edward and Alice had seven children born in the early twentieth century.
 The children went to grade school at Fitchburg Center, and high school at Central High in Madison until a change in districting had the younger children going to East High School in Madison.
 The first child was Evelyn Cecilia, who was born in September 10, 1901, with a heart defect and died May 22, 1904.
 Michael Edward was the second child of Edward and Alice, and he was born August 17, 1903.
 He went to a seminary and was ordained a Catholic priest in 1931, changing his name along the way to Edward Michael.
 When Madison became a diocese, Father Ed was named its first Chancellor.
 He was Rector of St. Raphael’s, which had become a cathedral, and he was elevated to Monsignor.
 Fr.
 Ed did extensive family history charting starting in 1931, and was the Kinney family’s first genealogist.
 Msgr.
 Edward Kinney died in 1976 in Madison.

 Edward and Alice’s third child was Helen Bernice, born July 28, 1905, and married Floyd Kissane in 1953.
 Helen worked as a dental assistant, was employed by Dane County Social Service office, and ultimately was a secretary at Resurrection Cemetery office at the time of her death in 1988.
 Edward and Alice’s fourth child was Harold John, who was born February 18, 1907.
 Harold earned a degree in chemical engineering from the University of Wisconsin – Madison, and a law degree from Temple University in Philadelphia.
-Harold married Madeleine Schilling in 1936, and went on to become the head of the law firm in St. Paul, Minnesota, that represented Minnesota Mining and Manufacturing (3M).
+Harold married Madeleine Schilling in 1936, and went on to become the head of the patent and trademark law office at Minnesota Mining and Manufacturing (3M) in St. Paul, Minnesota.
 Harold died in 1986.

 Edward and Alice’s fifth child was Wilfred Cecil, who was born July 13, 1910, married Mary Fleming in 1935 (Obituary, Cemetery) and, operated Edward and Alice’s farm after they passed away.
 Willie died in 1990 (Obituary, Cemetery).
 Edward and Alice’s sixth child was Donald James, who was born July 6, 1917, married Iola Bewick in 1944, worked at a number of jobs related to the food industry such as the food service in the UW – Madison Memorial Union, managed a restaurant on State Street and later Kinney Restaurant on Sherman Avenue in Madison, and worked in sales for a company that marketed restaurant supplies.
 Don died in 1964.
 Edward and Alice’s seventh child was Regina Mary, was born August 26, 1921, and worked as a secretary for the Bank of Madison and also at a bank in Lynn, Massachusetts.
 Regina married Robert McInerney in 1945 and lived in Swampscott, Massachusetts, where she later died in 2004.